 - Rheumatoid factor is more often positive in Sjögren's syndrome than it is in rheumatoid disease.

-- Antinuclear antibodies are often positive, even without SLE, and there may be positive antiphospholipid antibodies.
+- Antinuclear antibodies are often positive - even without SLE - and there may be positive antiphospholipid antibodies.

 - In the Schirmer test, a bent piece of filter paper is placed into the lower conjunctiva and left there for five minutes.
 In normal people the paper will be wet to 15 mm or beyond after five minutes, whereas a definitive positive result is less than 5 mm after five minutes.
 This test can be useful to help exclude or confirm significant dryness of the eyes but it is not specific for the disease.

 - Imaging of the salivary glands - one study found that salivary gland ultrasound performed well compared with more invasive diagnostic procedures.
 For more complex cases, sialography or salivary scintigraphy may assist in diagnosis.
 Scintigraphy may be helpful in identifying non-Sjögren's sicca syndrome.
-Dynamic magnetic resonance sialography is a new technique which is proving helpful.

 - In cases of uncertainty, biopsy of a salivary gland may be required.
 Usually one of the minor glands from the inner lip is preferred to a parotid.
 Histology will reveal gland infiltration.